jybantang/Phys215-202324-2/SYLLABUS.md

 	4. Stephen Boyd and Lieven Vandenberghe.
 [Introduction to Applied Linear Algebra, VLMS](http://vmls-book.stanford.edu)
 	5. Other resources may appear in the Google Classroom, and in the Discord server.
 4. Patience and enthusiasm

-## Course Goals
-At the end of the semester, the student will be able to:
-- **[G1]** Identify basic principles in high-performance computation especially those accessible via Julia as a programming language;
-- **[G2]** Solve at least one ODE-based problem using numerical approach in Julia, showing the solutions in graphical plots;
-- **[G3]** Implement known numerical methods / algorithm for solving or simulating basic physical models using Julia as the programming language;
-- **[G4]** Identify critical principles of simulation and modeling in at least one project involving physical system modeling or simulation;
-- **[G5]** Submit at least one completed project implemented using Julia programming language clearly demonstrating at least two out of the first four (G1-G4) above.

 ## Topics
 The sequence of topics will generally follow the MAIN book reference following each chapter.